 2. Your chosen bulbs or summer plants

 To get planting, you will need to follow the instructions on the packaging.
 We plant the bulbs by digging a trench around 4-5 inches deep and place the bulbs 2 inches apart.
 Then do another trench, and repeat the process.
 Yes its hard work!
 But its easier than digging out each individual hole.

 For your pots, depending how deep your pots are you want to place your soil two thirds in the then place your bulbs 2 inches apart, cover with soil.
 We always put some winter bedding on top to make it look a bit nicer than bare soil.

 5. READY TO CUT!

 At this point your plants are lusciously green and ready to be cut.
-Its so satisfying seeing something your planted manifest into life and being able to enjoy them your home.
+Its so satisfying to see how your cut flower bed has come to life and enjoy in your home.

 So how do you know when to cut them?
 You’ll know when the buds look like they are about to burst open, you want to cut them before they open so that they will last longer.
 If they have already opened up already, don’t worry cut them anyway.
 The best time to cut them is first thing in the morning.

 Tip: Remember to always cut at an angle to allow the stem to maximise water intake

 I’m no florist so couldn’t really advise how best to arrange your new blooms.
 What I do is cut large daffodils and tulips the same length.
 For smaller daffodils I quite like to play around and get different heights it makes it look a bit more natural.